 Introduction

 While new languages continue to appear, C++ remains foundational to software that demands speed, control, and long-term reliability.
-From game engines and trading platforms to operating systems, browsers, and embedded systems, C++ powers infrastructure where performance and memory efficiency are critical.
+From game engines and trading platforms to operating systems, browsers, and embedded systems, C++ powers many real-world applications where performance and memory efficiency are critical.
 In this course, we move from basic syntax to modern C++ practices.
 We start with the compilation model and core language fundamentals, then build toward object-oriented design, the STL, templates, file handling, libraries, concurrency, performance tooling, and testing.
-If you are wondering how to start learning C++, this course gives you a clear path from the fundamentals to more advanced topics.
+If you want to learn C++, this course works as a practical C++ tutorial that takes you from the fundamentals to more advanced modern C++ topics.
 By the end, you will be able to reason clearly about correctness, efficiency, and architecture, not just make it work.

 Why C++ still matters today